alfahami/it-support-ticket-system/README.md

 Another challenge I faced was **retrieving the user from the authentication request (login request) to be processed by Spring Security**.

-Initially, I considered injecting the `UserRepository` directly into the `AuthenticationManager` to fetch the user.
-However, I opted for a cleaner approach by implementing **a custom `UserDetails` and `UserDetailsService`**.
+Initially, I considered injecting the `UserServiceImpl` directly into the `AuthenticationManager` to fetch the user.
+However, I opted for a cleaner approach by implementing **a custom `UserDetails` and `UserDetailsService`** as I'm also dealing with role base access control.
 This allowed me to use Spring Security’s built-in `loadUserByUsername` method for retrieving user details.

 This implementation was then injected into the **Custom Authentication Manager**, ensuring a structured and reusable authentication process.